Gimmick-free ways to find your ‘flow state’: Top tips from a copywriter

 2. Focus on what you know

-Knowledge is a huge part of finding your flow.
-If you’re not a copy and content writer, there’s no point putting enormous pressure on yourself to write about topics you’re unfamiliar with.
+Familiarity is a huge part of finding your flow.
+If you’re not a copy and content writer, avoid putting enormous pressure on yourself to write about topics you’re unfamiliar with.
 Instead, play to your strengths.
 Write about subjects you know inside out or that you have researched really well.
 That way, you can write freely and draw fresh conclusions confidently.
-Gathering research in a Word doc, skimming through it once, and cross-referencing as you write isn’t the same.
-When you fully absorb yourself in a topic, key concepts get stored away in your brain, ready for you to reach for when you want to start writing.

-No choice over the subject matter?
+Writing about something new?
 Resist the urge to rush.
 This will only lead to error or frustration.
 Try to ingrain vital concepts as best as possible (watching YouTube helps!), then make them relatable to the reader.
-You’ll need to take the fresh concept that you’ve just learnt, break it down logically, play with it a bit, and explain it like you would to a friend.
+You’ll need to take the fresh concept that you’ve learnt and let it sit until it feels like second nature.

 3. Develop your human writing skills